stevechanieee/-3-DockerSwarm_Kubernetes/README.md

 Continuous integration (CI) is a software engineering practice where members of a team integrate their work with increasing frequency. ...
 Continuous delivery (CD) is to packaging and deployment what CI is to build and test.

+CI and CD are two acronyms frequently used in modern development practices and DevOps.
+CI stands for continuous integration, a fundamental DevOps best

 The Kubelet is the primary "node agent" that runs on each node.
 The Kubelet describes a pod, as does a PodSpec (a YAML or JSON object that describes a pod).
 The Kubelet is responsible for maintaining a set of pods, which are composed of one or more containers, on a local system.